vishalbansal28/linux-multithreaded-application-using-cmake-shell-visio/README.md

 * **Inter-Process Communication (IPC):** Sharing data between threads using shared memory.
 * **CMake Build System:** Automating the build process with CMake.
 * **Shell Scripting:** Using a shell script to easily build and run the application.
-* **Basic Design Patterns:**  Implementing singleton and observer patterns (partially implemented; could be expanded).
+* **Basic Design Patterns:**  Implementing singleton and observer patterns .
-* **Design Visualization:**  The project structure is illustrated using a Microsoft Visio diagram (not included in the repository but recommended).
+* **Design Visualization:**  The project structure is illustrated using a Microsoft Visio diagram.

 ## Features